Continuing Education Activity

 Talipes equinovarus (TEV) is a congenital disorder affecting a large portion of the global population leading to decreased quality of life, disability, and mobility limitations.
 TEV is characterized by deformities of the foot, including cavus midfoot arch, adduction of the forefoot, hindfoot varus, and equinus.
 It is estimated to have an overall incidence of 1-2 in 1000 live births.
 Left untreated, TEV will persist into adulthood, causing loss of mobility and decreased quality of life.
 Currently, no known cause exists for TEV, though multiple genetic associations have been found.
 TEV has an increased risk associated with a family history of TEV and maternal smoking.
 However, studies have not shown associations with TEV and oligohydramnios, the season of birth, parental age, or parity.
 Typical management of TEV is non-operative and utilizes serial manipulation, casting, and bracing following the Ponseti method.
 For cases unresponsive to non-surgical methods, a variety of surgical approaches may be used to address TEV.

 TEV is a multifactorial disorder.
 Causes are structural and genetic.
 Historically, risk factors for TEV have been described to include maternal smoking, oligohydramnios, and a family history of TEV.
-Multiple studies have linked maternal smoking to increased risk of TEV.
+Multiple studies have linked maternal smoking to an increased risk of TEV.
 A Norwegian study reports that other risk factors for TEV include a parental history of TEV and exposure to solvents.
-A recent systematic review showed risk factors for TEV included paternal smoking, maternal smoking, maternal BMI >30, amniocentesis, family history, SSRI exposure, gestational diabetes, nulliparity, and aboriginal Australian race.
+A recent systematic review showed risk factors for TEV included paternal smoking, maternal smoking, maternal BMI >30, amniocentesis, family history, selective serotonin reuptake inhibitor (SSRI) exposure, gestational diabetes, nulliparity, and aboriginal Australian race.
 However, studies have found no statistically significant increased risk for TEV associated with parental age, parental education level, oligohydramnios, parity, the season of birth, parental alcohol use, or maternal anxiety or depression.

 Many genetic studies have been performed looking for causes of TEV.
 No single genetic cause has been found.
-However, multiple genes have been associated with increased risk of TEV.
+However, multiple genes have been associated with an increased risk of TEV.
 It has been proposed that homeobox A and D (HOXA and HOXD) genes, which are involved in apoptosis and muscle contraction, contribute some genetic risk of TEV.
 Another recent study has shown there may be an association with the PITX1-TBX4 pathway as well, which is part of the limb development mechanism.

 TEV has a variable penetrance within global populations.
 On the low end of the spectrum, the incidence in the Chinese population is 0.39 per 1000 live births, whereas, in native Hawaiian and Maori communities, the incidence is 7 per 1000 live births.
 Estimates within populations of European descent and the United States are 1-2 per 1000 live births.
 Multiple studies have shown a preference for males with a ratio of approximately 2:1.
 There is no significant difference across ethnicities.

 Lower limb development occurs due to interactions between the lateral plate mesoderm and outer ectoderm.
 Multiple signaling pathways exist as part of this development.
 The exact pathogenesis of the development of TEV has not been found to date.
 The lack of evidence may be due to variations in genetic codes associated with limb and muscle development, environmental exposure to smoking, and family history of TEV, among other potential risk factors.
-Ultimately, the characteristic finding of TEV if forefoot adduction, hindfoot varus, midfoot cavus, and hindfoot equinus.
+Ultimately, the characteristic finding of TEV is forefoot adduction, hindfoot varus, midfoot cavus, and hindfoot equinus.

-A thorough history should be taken, including prenatal and birth history and any maternal risk factors, including smoking, alcohol, or drug use.
+A thorough history should be taken, including prenatal and birth history, maternal medications, and any maternal risk factors, including smoking, alcohol, or drug use.
 There is an increased risk of TEV with maternal smoking.
 However, no association has been seen with alcohol use.
 It is also essential to obtain family history as there is an increased risk for TEV with a family history positive for TEV.
 One study has suggested solvent exposure as a possible risk factor as well.
 Thus, the mother should be asked if she had any personal or industrial exposure to solvents during pregnancy.

 On the physical exam of the newborn, the foot will assume a position of equinus and varus.
 Many times a prenatal ultrasound may indicate the possibility of TEV before the birth of the infant.
 The acronym CAVE (cavus, adduction, varus, equinus) is useful to recall the position of the affected foot.
 The midfoot arch is in cavus.
 The forefoot metatarsals are adducted, while the calcaneus is in varus and equinus.
 Other findings on the physical exam include a small foot and calf, shortened tibia, and posterior and medial foot creases.
 A physical exam must be complete and inclusive of the whole body due to an increased incidence of associated disorders.
 Of particular importance is the need to document leg length, skin creases, and calf circumference.
 Assessment of neurologic status should also be performed.
 The clinician must also assess the flexibility of the TEV deformity as this provides an idea of prognosis and potential for a non-operative correction.